EcuadorExplorer.com HOME

 Ecuador Culture and the Ecuadorian People

 Contemporary Ecuadorian culture has distinct roots in its rich and multi-ethnic history.
-Ecuador's population is estimated to be 13,927,650, with a less than 1% annual growth rate.
-The population is ethnically mixed: 65% mestizo (mixed indigenous - Caucasian), 25% Indigenous, 10% Caucasian, 7% African, and 3% Black.
-(Source: the CIA World Factbook.)
+Ecuador’s population is estimated to be 15,223,680, with 1.4% annual growth rate.
+The population is ethnically mixed: 65% mestizo (mixed indigenous – Caucasian), 25% Indigenous, 10% Caucasian, 7% African descendent 3%.
+(Source: the CIA World Factbook.

 Although the population was heavily concentrated in the Andes highlands region a few decades ago, today it is divided about equally between that area and the coast.
-Migration toward cities - particularly Quito and Quayaquil - in all regions has increased the urban population to more than 50%.
-The rainforest region to the east of the mountains remains the most sparsely populated of Ecuador's three continental regions and contains only about 3% of the population.
+Migration toward cities – particularly Quito and Quayaquil – in all regions has increased the urban population to approximately 67%.
+The rainforest region to the east of the mountains remains the most sparsely populated of Ecuador’s three continental regions and contains only about 3% of the population.

-The various groups of people who have come to settle in Ecuador - from Europe, Africa and elsewhere- and the country's many indigenous groups have all contributed to Ecuadorian culture as it is today.
-From the rich and varied food traditions to customs for celebrating various holidays and religous festivities, Ecuador's culture is a pleasure to explore.
+The various groups of people who have come to settle in Ecuador – from Europe, Africa and elsewhere – and the country’s many indigenous groups have all contributed to Ecuadorian culture as it is today.
+From the rich and varied food traditions to customs for celebrating various holidays and religious festivities, Ecuador’s culture is a pleasure to explore.

 Ecuador's many different peoples coexist peacefully.